 Line scanning recording and imaging of the following types:

-Thickness B-Scan;
+Thickness B-Scan

-High resolution flaw detection B-Scan;
+High resolution flaw detection B-Scan

 Fully featured TOFD inspection